Amin Cherni

-Mohammed Amin Cherni (born 7 July 2001) is a professional footballer who plays as a left-back for Turkish Süper Lig club Göztepe.
+Mohammed Amin Cherni (born 7 July 2001) is a professional footballer who plays as a left-back for club Nantes on loan from Turkish club Göztepe.
 Born in France, he plays for the Tunisia national team.

-Career
+Club career

 Cherni joined the youth academy of Paris FC at the age of 9, and spent a decade with the club eventually playing for the reserves in 2020.
 On 29 June 2021, he moved to the crosstown club Paris 13 Atletico in the Championnat National 2 where he began his senior career.
 The following season on 15 June 2022, he moved to Chambly under his former coach Fabien Valeri.
 On 30 June 2023, he moved to the Ligue 2 with Laval for 2 seasons, signing his first professional contract.
 He made his professional debut with Laval in a 1–0 Ligue 2 win over Angers on 5 August 2023.

 On 23 July 2025, Cherni signed a three-year contract with Göztepe in Turkey.